-A total of 457 cattle, 1,113 goats, 350 sheep, and 686 camelids were examined in 2016.
-Details on type of samples and number of herds are described in Table 1.
+In 2018, samples from 461 cattle, 983 goats, 413 sheep, and 621 camelids or their locations were all tested negative for paratuberculosis.
+Five samples from cattle were rejected because they were too old at arrival and not suitable for testing.
+Details on type of samples and number of herds/locations are described in Table 1.

 Table 1.
-Number of samples collected for examination for Mycobacterium avium subsp. paratuberculosis in 2016.
+Number of samples collected for examination for Mycobacterium avium subsp. paratuberculosis in 2018.